A dimension-free discrete Remez-type inequality on the polytorus: Introduction

-Related results are used throughout but the class of $S$'s is studied most directly in sections \ref{sec:boundedness} and \ref{sec:aside}.
-For prime $K$ the class of $S$'s has an explicit and self-contained description; see Corollary \ref{cor:bounded-parts}.
+for $f$ of degree at most $d$ and individual degree at most $\grpord-1$.
+Related results are used throughout but the class of $S$'s is studied most directly in Sections \ref{sec:boundedness} and \ref{sec:aside}.
+When $K$ is prime this class has an explicit and self-contained description, following from some results in transcendental number theory.